Plug-in electric vehicles in the United States: Plug-in Electric Vehicle Readiness Index

 Researchers from the Indiana University School of Public and Environmental Affairs developed an index that identifies and ranks the municipal plug-in electric vehicle readiness ("PEV readiness").
 The evaluation ranked the U.S. 25 largest cities by population along with five other large cities that have been included in other major PEV studies.
 The rankings also included the largest cities in states that joined California zero-emissions vehicle goal.
 A total of 36 major U.S. cities were included in the study.
 The evaluation found that Portland, Oregon ranks at the top of the list of major American cities that are the most ready to accommodate plug-in electric vehicles.

 Readiness is the degree to which adoption of electric vehicles is supported, as reflected in the presence of various types of policy instruments, infrastructure development, municipal investments in PEV technology, and participation in relevant stakeholder coalitions.
 The study also compares cities within states that participate in the Zero Emission Vehicle program, with those that do not, with the objective to understand whether participation in that program has a meaningful impact on PEV readiness.

 In order to accelerate the adoption of plug-in electric vehicles (PEV), many municipalities, along with their parent states, offer a variety of benefits to owners and operators of PEVs to make PEV adoption easier and more affordable.
 All six cities in the top of the ranking offer purchase incentives for PEVs and charging equipment.
 Four of the six offer time-of-use electricity rates, which makes overnight charging more affordable.
 The top-ranking cities also score well in categories such as public charging station density, special parking privileges, access to high occupancy vehicle (HOV) lanes, and streamlined processes for installing charging equipment.
 Those services and incentives are largely absent from the bottom six cities.

 The following is the full ranking of the 36 U.S. cities in 25 states included in the evaluation of PEV readiness:

+Issues

+Weight of EVs

+EVs tend to be heavier than internal combustion vehicles due to the large batteries.
+This means higher emissions as well as increasing the cost of road maintenance.

+The heavy weights of electric vehicles also arises safety issues - larger cars cause more damage to pedestrians, people on bikes, and lighter vehicles.

+Solving the wrong problem

+While EVs may directly help decrease carbon emissions, they do not solve any of the other problems with cars.

+They still create congestion, use up valuable city space, require large parking lots, promote suburban sprawl, and create many other issues within cities.

+For these other issues, it is important to have a strong public transport system, which can reduce the need for cars in the first place, and can lead to a better quality of life for the majority.